MaterializeInc/materialize/doc/developer/design/20220214_create_cluster.md

 For a similarly scoped object in PostgreSQL, see [publications].

 The `CREATE CLUSTER` statement creates a new cluster.
-It returns an error if a cluster with the specified name already exists unless the `IF NOT EXISTS` clause is present.
+It returns an error if a cluster with the specified name already exists.

 The `ALTER CLUSTER` statement changes properties of an existing cluster.